ethanmb/ethanmb/README.md

-- 🔭 I’m currently working on an EMG American Sign Language ML Model.
+- 🔭 I’m currently working on designing an EMG American Sign Language ML Model.

 - 🌱 I’m currently learning the the basics of Data Science through Data Camp tutorials and projects.